-Except as provided in the two paragraphs below, the certificate of designations or the exchangeable preferred stock may be amended or supplemented with the consent of the Holders of at least a majority in aggregate Liquidation Preference of the exchangeable preferred stock then outstanding (including, without limitation, consents obtained in connection with a purchase of, or tender offer or exchange offer for, exchangeable preferred stock), and any existing default or compliance with any provision of the certificate of designations or the exchangeable preferred stock may be waived with the consent of the Holders of a majority in aggregate Liquidation Preference of the then outstanding exchangeable preferred stock (including, without limitation, consents obtained in connection with a purchase of, or tender offer or exchange offer for, exchangeable preferred stock).
+Except as described in the two paragraphs below, the Holders of a majority in liquidation preference of the exchangeable preferred stock outstanding can:

+- (1) consent to any amendment or supplement to the certificate of designations or the exchangeable preferred stock; and - (2) waive any existing default under, or the compliance with any provisions of, the certificate of designations or the exchangeable preferred stock.

+Consents and waivers obtained in connection with a purchase of, or tender offer or exchange offer for, the exchangeable preferred stock shall be included for purposes of the previous sentence.

-Without the consent of each Holder affected, an amendment or waiver may not (with respect to any shares of exchangeable preferred stock held by a non-consenting Holder):
+Without the consent of each Holder affected, an amendment or waiver with respect to any shares of exchangeable preferred stock held by a non-consenting Holder may not:

-- (1) alter the voting rights with respect to the exchangeable preferred stock or reduce the number of shares of exchangeable preferred stock whose Holders must consent to an amendment, supplement or waiver; - (2) reduce the Liquidation Preference of or change the Mandatory Redemption Date of any exchangeable preferred stock or alter the provisions with respect to the redemption (but not any required repurchase in connection with an Asset Sale Offer or Change of Control Offer) of the exchangeable preferred stock; - (3) reduce the rate of or change the time for payment of dividends on any exchangeable preferred stock; - (4) waive a default in the payment of dividends on the exchangeable preferred stock; - (5) make any exchangeable preferred stock payable in any form or money other than that stated in the certificate of designations; - (6) waive a redemption payment (but not any payment upon a required repurchase in connection with an Asset Sale Offer or Change of Control Offer) with respect to any exchangeable preferred stock; or - (7) make any change in the foregoing amendment and waiver provisions.
+- (1) alter the voting rights with respect to the exchangeable preferred stock or reduce the number of shares of exchangeable preferred stock whose Holders must consent to an amendment, supplement or waiver; - (2) reduce the liquidation preference of or change the mandatory redemption date of any exchangeable preferred stock or alter the provisions with respect to the redemption (but not any required repurchase in connection with an Asset Sale Offer or Change of Control Offer) of the exchangeable preferred stock; - (3) reduce the rate of or change the time for payment of dividends on any exchangeable preferred stock; - (4) waive a default in the payment of dividends on the exchangeable preferred stock; - (5) make any exchangeable preferred stock payable in any form or money other than that stated in the certificate of designations; - (6) waive a redemption payment, but not any payment upon a required repurchase in connection with an Asset Sale Offer or Change of Control Offer, with respect to any exchangeable preferred stock; or - (7) make any change in the foregoing amendment and waiver provisions.